 What if a taxpayer is concerned about compliance with applicable tax laws?

-In general, the IRS is focused on compliance.
-As a result, there are many programs designed to help better ensure taxpayers can come into compliance with their tax obligations.
-The attorneys at Goldburd McCone are familiar with these options.
-They can review your situation and provide counsel on the best way to come into compliance while mitigating the risk of criminal charges.
+The attorneys at Goldburd McCone are familiar with available compliance and defense options.
+They can review your situation and provide guidance on the best way to address potential issues while mitigating the risk of criminal charges and long-term consequences.